 Responding To Negative HVAC Reviews

-Review management is not a one time deal.
+Review management is not a one-time deal.
 The process is ongoing as new reviews are published across various platforms.
-A quandary for many small business owners is how to respond to negative reviews.
+A quandary for many small business owners is responding to negative reviews.
 The key is to view them as a PR opportunity to show other consumers how professional your business is.

 - Customer First: Even if the reviewer is holding a grudge and embellishing their dissatisfaction, always make them feel like your main priority

-- Follow Up: Attempt to continue this public conversation in private by asking for the reviewers phone number or email address
+- Follow Up: Attempt to continue this public conversation in private by asking for the reviewer’s phone number or email address

 - Professionalism: Never engage in trivial dialogue with an angry customer, and refrain from using insensitive language or vulgarity